GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 ### Test case CS
 __Test items:__ CarSystem <-> PWEService
+__Environmental needs:__ MobileApp driver
 __Description:__ These components are the core of the system and communicate often.
 We have to pay particular attention to the cars and test them in many situation.
 We of course have less control over the cars than on the main server when the system goes online.

 ####PWEService.NotifyRideData(rideData)
 +---------------------+-------------------------------+
 | __Input__           | __Effect__                    |
 +---------------------+-------------------------------+
 | Invalid or corrupted| The car is asked to send the information again.
-If the datas are not correct the third time, the car goes in maintenance status and the engine is switched off.
-The user is only charged by 1€
+If the datas are not correct the third time, the car goes in maintenance status as soon as the engine is switched off.If it is impossible to compute the price, the user is only charged by 1€.
-| data
+| datas
 +---------------------+-------------------------------+
-| Valid datas         | The user is charged the right fare and the Ride ends
+| Valid datas         | the datas are correctly updated in the server.
+If the rideData reports the end of the Ride, the user is also charged with the right fare.

 ---